6 Fun Things To Do in Denver for New Residents

 If you’re a craft beer enthusiast, you’re in luck — Denver ranked 6th in a recent study on the best U.S. cities for beer drinkers.
 You can see for yourself how Denver made it into the top ten with one of the city’s many brewery tours.
 You can even add a visit to Coors Brewery—the largest in the world—to your Denver itinerary, or enjoy a private guided tour through microbreweries and brewpubs around the city.

 This mash-up between a gorgeous natural landscape and home of the world’s best live music performances epitomizes Denver culture.
 Red Rock Amphitheatre is a naturally-occurring miracle.
 The open-air venue, built within the existing geological landscape, provides flawless acoustic sound without any alteration—the only one of its kind.

 Some of the most prominent artists in the world have played at Red Rocks.
 If you can secure tickets, every concert there is sure to be a can’t-miss event.

 Explore the City from Your Home Base

 Every adventure begins and ends at home—whether it’s a weekend trip to the mountains or a quick outing to the farmers’ market.
 Now that you know what to do in Denver, it’s time to turn this list into reality—but first, you’ll need to settle into your own Denver relocation housing.

 Landing can give you exactly that.

-Landing can provide hassle-free leases to fully furnished apartments in some of the Denver area’s most prominent neighborhoods.
+Landing can provide hassle-free and flexible leases in chic furnished apartments in Denver.
 With 24/7 concierge service, no deposits or long-term commitments, and a simplified move-in process, Landing ensures that the only thing on your mind will be which Denver attractions to explore first.